JoaoSalva/Aula-dia-03-12-2025-Hospedando-Site/README.md

 [🔗 Open Portfolio](https://felipivo.github.io/portifolio.github.io/)
 ![Cover](cover.png)

-This repository contains the source code for my personal portfolio website, developed as an example for my **Multiplatform Software Development** students.
+This repository contains the source code for a student exercise in the Multiplatform Software Development (Desenvolvimento de Software Multiplataforma - DSM) course.

-The goal is to demonstrate how to build and deploy a professional personal portfolio using **HTML, CSS, and JavaScript**, and host it using **GitHub Pages**.
+The main objective of this lesson was to learn the entire process of cloning, customizing, and deploying a static website (developed using HTML, CSS, and JavaScript) and successfully hosting it live using GitHub Pages.

 ---